Harnessing Data Augmentation to Quantify Uncertainty in the Early Estimation of Single-Photon Source Quality: Introduction

 The world is presently witnessing the advent of the `Quantum 2.0' technological revolution, an era distinguished by the development of devices that, in their operation, involve manipulating quantum states of light and matter~\cite{OIDA}.
 Indeed, these devices seek to exploit purely quantum phenomena, such as superposition or entanglement.
 Unsurprisingly, many research fields are linked to this revolution, e.g.~quantum communication networks and cryptography~\cite{Sasaki2011, Liao2017, Schimpf2021}, quantum computing and simulation~\cite{computing, Deutsch2020, Zhong2020}, quantum imaging~\cite{Lemos2014, Tenne2018, Casacio2021}, quantum sensing within magnetic~\cite{Segawa2023, Tong2023} and gravitational~\cite{Mnoret2018, Stray2022} fields, and so on.
 Likewise, considerably many engineering designs, both proposed and proven, take advantage of quantum optical phenomena, e.g.~by using photonic degrees of freedom as an information carrier, subject to transmission/manipulation, or to probe the state of a system.
 However, to really exploit the quantum nature of light, non-classical light sources, e.g.~a single-photon source (SPS), are required.

 Certainly, an SPS constitutes a valuable resource for both fundamental studies in quantum optics and industrial applications of quantum technology.
 However, engineering an SPS is complicated as it must fulfil the exacting requirements of practicality, e.g.~a feasibly attainable operating temperature, as well as a desired emission wavelength, emission rate and collection efficiency.
 More advanced application schemes may even require polarisation control or indistinguishability between consecutive photons.
-Nonetheless, the most crucial characteristic of an intended SPS is the purity of single-photon emission, typically measured by a photon-intensity autocorrelation experiment.
-This determines the second-order auto-correlation function $g^{(2)}(\tau)$~\cite{Kimble1977, Kurtsiefer2000, Zwiller2001, Buckley2012}.
+Nonetheless, the most crucial characteristic of an intended SPS is the purity of single-photon emission.
+While other secondary attributes are important, they become irrelevant if the essential criterion for an SPS is not fulfilled.
+This purity is typically measured by a photon-intensity autocorrelation experiment, which determines the second-order auto-correlation function $g^{(2)}(\tau)$~\cite{Kimble1977, Kurtsiefer2000, Zwiller2001, Buckley2012}.

 Notably, many material systems have been proposed for the engineering of an SPS, starting with systems based on atoms and ions.
-These are clean and reproducible but require bulky and cumbersome setups, limiting their practical applications~\cite{Kuhn2002, Blinov2004}.
+These are clean and reproducible, but require bulky and cumbersome setups, limiting their practical applications~\cite{Kuhn2002, Blinov2004}.
 In contrast, solid-state systems appear to have better long-term prospects, and several classes of related structures show promise as single-photon emitters: quantum dots grown by colloidal~\cite{Chandrasekaran2017, Zhu2022} or epitaxial techniques~\cite{Yuan2002, 2017, Schimpf2021}, as well as various defect centres, e.g. in diamonds~\cite{Doherty2013, Hensen2015}, silicon carbide~\cite{Bathen2021}, hexagonal boron nitride~\cite{Sajid2020}, and 2D materials~\cite{He2015, Gao2023}.